 The Group has established registered pledge over current and future trade receivables under individual contracts of Telelink Business Services EAD in order to secure the funds utilised under an overdraft facility and additional pledges of current and future receivables of Telelink Business Services EAD under the projects financed by the revolving credit facility.
-The funds utilized by Telelink Business Services EAD under the contract amounted to zero as at 31 December 2020 (as at 31 December 2019: BGN 1,623 thousand).
+The funds utilized by Telelink Business Services EAD under the contract amounted to zero as at 31 June 2021 (as at 31 December 2020: zero).

 Under the conditions of the loan agreement signed between Comutel DOO and Raiffeisen AD Beograd, the respective loan funds are utilized against a pledge of at least equal amounts of the receivables from a key account.
-As at 31 December 2020, the funds utilized amounted to BGN 1,817 thousand 2020 (as at 31 December 2019: BGN 2,501 thousand).
+As at 30 June 2021, the funds utilized amounted to BGN 3,455 thousand (as at 31 December 2020: BGN 1,817 thousand).